copy and paste this google map to your website or blog!

 C-Reactive Protein (CRP) Test: What It Is, Purpose Results A C-reactive protein (CRP) test measures the level of C-reactive protein — a protein made by your liver — in your blood Your liver releases CRP into your bloodstream in response to inflammation

-C-reactive protein test - Mayo Clinic C-reactive protein, also called CRP, is a protein made by the liver The level of CRP increases when there's inflammation in the body A simple blood test can check your C-reactive protein level A high-sensitivity C-reactive protein test, also called hs-CRP test, is more sensitive than a standard C-reactive protein test
+C-reactive protein test - Mayo Clinic A simple blood test can check your C-reactive protein level A high-sensitivity C-reactive protein test, also called hs-CRP test, is more sensitive than a standard C-reactive protein test

-C-Reactive Protein (CRP) Test: Ranges, Levels and Purpose C-reactive protein (CRP) is a blood test marker for inflammation in the body CRP is produced in the liver and its level is measured by testing the blood CRP is classified as an acute phase reactant, which means that its levels will rise in response to acute inflammation
+C-Reactive Protein (CRP) Test: Ranges, Levels and Purpose CRP is produced in the liver and its level is measured by testing the blood CRP is classified as an acute phase reactant, which means that its levels will rise in response to acute inflammation The acute phase reactant levels rise in the presence of inflammatory proteins called cytokines

 C-Reactive Protein (CRP) Test: Normal High Ranges What Is C-reactive Protein (CRP)?
 C-reactive protein (CRP) is a marker of inflammation in the body Therefore, its level in the blood increases if there is any inflammation in the body